 What are local service offers?

-In addition to the national standards, we are required to work with tenants to produce agreed local service offers.
-The first set was required by 1st April 2011.
+In addition to the national standards since 2011 we have been required to work with tenants to produce agreed local service offers.
 These sit below the national standards and are tailored to the needs of the local area.
 The phrase ‘local’ is left to each provider to determine in partnership with its tenants.

-In Wealden we have developed ‘local offers’ for retirement living residents and general needs properties in partnership with our resident groups Wealden Residents Action Group (WRAG) and Retirement Living Residents Group (RLRG).
+In Wealden we have developed ‘local offers’ for retirement living residents and general needs residents in partnership with our resident groups Wealden Residents Action Group (WRAG) and Retirement Living Residents Group (RLRG).

 How have local service offers been developed?